-The staff at Pinnacles National Monument have been trained and certified to handle medical, fire, earthquake, and search and rescue emergencies.
+The staff at Pinnacles National Park have been trained and certified to handle medical, fire, earthquake, and search and rescue emergencies.
 If an emergency should occur, the park ranger leading the group will immediately notify park dispatch via radio and take any necessary action.

 What kind of educational programs does Pinnacles offer?

 Currently, Pinnacles offers Parks-as-Classrooms activities which meet the educational standards set by the state of California.
 Programs cater to grades K - 12.
 If you do not wish to take part in a Ranger-led tour, you may also schedule a one day Teacher-led visit.